Graduate Studies Office

-2. A two- to three-page statement of intent essay that includes educational and professional objectives and reasons for interest in a nontraditional study format.
+2. A two- to three-page statement of intent (essay) that includes the educational and professional goals, relevant background experience, and reasons for interest in the Multidisciplinary Studies, Nutrition Track Program.

-3. Signed principal adviser consent form.
+3. Signed principal adviser consent form (https://suny.buffalostate.edu/graduate/current#forms).
 Students in the nutrition track will be advised by Dr. Carol DeNysschen.